oleksandramarty/oleksandramarty/README.md

 ### 💻 My Projects
 #### JobPathfinder – Microservices & Microfrontends Platform
 A career tracking platform designed to help users manage their job search process.
 Built with a microservices architecture using C#, .NET, and AWS, it allows users to register, update profiles (skills, experience), and track job applications.
 The front end is powered by microfrontends using Angular and React.
+The platform supports internationalization (i18n) with multilingual content, providing a localized user experience for global audiences.
 Key features include analytics, interview progress tracking, and a karma system based on hiring behavior.

 **Tech Highlights:**
-Microservices, Microfrontends, C#, .NET, Angular, React, AWS, DynamoDB, Redis, Kafka, GraphQL, Entity Framework, Integration Tests, Unit Tests, OpenAPI, JWT
+Microservices, Microfrontends, C#, .NET, Angular, React, AWS, DynamoDB, Redis, Kafka, GraphQL, Entity Framework, Integration Tests, Unit Tests, OpenAPI, JWT, i18n

 #### Angular Phone Helper
 A utility NPM library for formatting phone numbers in Angular 17 applications, supporting 188 countries and international formats.
 It provides flexible pipe formatting and country-specific configurations.
 Example usages include:<br>html<br>The package supports both HTML templates and TypeScript usage and allows the creation of custom country formats and phone validation with powerful configuration options.